Guilherme26/dissertation/README.md

 ## Directories Description:

 ### `data/`
-Stores all data from YouTube, TEDTalks, as well as their download descriptions (e.g. video name, link, etc.).
+Stores all data from Word Embeddings, YouTube/TEDTalks subtitles, as well as their download descriptions (e.g. video name, link, etc.).

 ### `notebooks/`
 Stores the pre-processing and analysis notebooks.